Tahraoui-abdelkader/Power-BI-Dashboard/README.md

 ## Bird-eye view of the Data

-the data which I used is composed of:
+The data which I used is composed of:

 - table of products which has 101 products
 - Sellers table which has 45 Vendors